Karay-a language: Intelligibility with Hiligaynon

 Due to geographic proximity and mass media Kinaray-a-speakers can understand Hiligaynon (also known as Ilonggo) speakers.
 However, only Hiligaynon speakers who reside in Kinaray-a-speaking areas can understand the language.
 Those who come from other areas, like Iloilo City and Negros Island, have difficulty in understanding the language, if they can at all.

 It is a misconception among some Hiligaynon speakers that Kinaray-a is a dialect of Hiligaynon; the reality is that the two belong to two different, but related, branches of the Bisayan languages.

 However, most Karay-a also know Hiligaynon as their second language.
-To some extent, there is an intermediate dialect of Hiligaynon and Kinaray-a being spoken in Mindanao, mainly in Sultan Kudarat province.
+To some extent, an intermediate dialect of Hiligaynon and Kinaray-a is spoken in Mindanao, mainly in Sultan Kudarat province.

 Phonology

 Vowels

-The phonemes /e/ and /o/ are used mostly in non-Karay·a words and were formerly allophonic with /i/ and /u/, respectively.
+The phonemes /e/ and /o/ are used mostly in non-Karay-a words and were formerly allophonic with /i/ and /u/, respectively.
 The phonemes /i/ and /u/ may also be pronounced as [ɪ] and [ʊ].
 Among some speakers, /u/ may be pronounced as [ə], such as when subâ is uttered as [səˈbaʔ] instead of as /suˈbaʔ/.